hirokgreen/crawler/README.md

 - `/etc/init.d/tor restart`

-## install PyTorCtl in your Python environment
+## Install PyTorCtl in Python environment

 Install pytorctl which is a python based module to interact with the Tor Controller.